phunware/maas-mapping-android-sdk/README.md

 ##Mapping
 Mapping starts with the `PwMappingFragment` class.
 It subclasses SupportMapFragment to provide a convenient interface that downloads, stores and displays indoor maps and associated points of interest.

-####Life cycle
+####Life Cycle
 Users of this class must forward some life cycle methods from the activity or fragment containing this view to the corresponding methods in this class.
-In particular the following methods must be forwarded:
+In particular, the following methods must be forwarded:

 * `onCreate(android.app.Activity, android.os.Bundle)`
 * `onSaveInstanceState(android.os.Bundle)`